 Physical pain and suffering

 Injuries can be extremely painful.
 And they may continue to be painful for a long time.
-Physical pain and suffering refers to the plaintiff’s pain and discomfort at the time of the lawsuit as well as an expert evaluation of the predicted future suffering of the plaintiff.
+Physical pain and suffering refers to the plaintiff’s pain and discomfort at the time of the lawsuit as well as an evaluation of the predicted future suffering of the plaintiff.

 Mental pain and suffering